jkeener/personal-goals/README.md

 - [ ] Do at least one DuoLingo lesson a day

 ### Backlog: Side Projects :)

 - [ ] Portfolio one page app with vueJS

 ### Backlog: Code Things I Want to Do/Play With

+- [ ] Hitchhikers guide to the galaxy quote site
+- [ ] Silly parks and rec idea I had

 Thanks to Una for creating the original template for this repo.
 Check it out here: https://github.com/una/personal-goals-starter